jmcasal/RabbitMQ-Messaging-Net-Core-Microservices/README.md

 Example of RabbiotMQ based on udemy course Get Started with .NET Core Microservices using RabbitMQ! in https://www.udemy.com/course/getting-started-net-core-microservices-rabbitmq

-The target framework of this course is .Net 6.0
+The target framework of this source code is .Net 6.0

 This Source Code is based on the original source code of the course